KRC00112/Pomodoro/README.md

 ## Features

-- **Timer** — Focus, short break, and long break modes with Classic, Deep, and Sprint duration presets
+- **Timer** — Focus, short break, and long break modes with Classic, Deep, and Sprint duration presets; Number of rounds completed are kept track of only in focus mode
 - **Tasks** — Add, complete, and remove tasks; completed tasks persist via local storage
-- **Round tracking** — Tracks completed focus rounds, persisted across sessions

 ---